RayMarquina/dbt_project/CONTRIBUTING.md

 ### Installation

 First make sure that you set up your `virtualenv` as described in section _Setting up an environment_.
-Next, install dbt (and it's dependencies) with:
+Next, install dbt (and its dependencies) with:

 ```
 pip install -r editable_requirements.txt